Xilinx/imagebuilder/README.md

   if specified, indicates the host physical address regions [baseaddr, baseaddr + size) to be reserved to the VM for static allocation.

+- DOMU_DIRECT_MAP[number] can be set to 1 or 0.
+  If set to 1, the VM is direct mapped.
+The default is 1.
+  This is only applicable when DOMU_STATIC_MEM is specified.

 - LINUX is optional but specifies the Linux kernel for when Xen is NOT used.
 To enable this set any LINUX\_\* variables and do NOT set the XEN variable.